eads/hhdcpython/LESSON.md

 If you said "the same dang thing but without the first nine lines" then you're absolutely correct!

 *Note*: As I write code, I tend to make these sorts of small changes, think about what I expect to see in the output, and then run the program to make sure the output is in fact what I expected.
 If it isn't, then either my expectation is wrong or my code is wrong -- and it's usually my code.
+Running your code early, often, comparing what you expect with what actually happens is a nice recipe for learning and effective development.